 - Position Analysis Questionnaire Method

 The Position Analysis Questionnaire (PAQ) is a very well-known method for job analysis.
 The position analysis questionnaire is designed and completed by a trained job analyst.
 The Position Analysis Questionnaire (PAQ) was specially designed to measure the job component validity.
 Here, Job component validity is the relationship between test scores and skills required for good job performance.
 The position analysis questionnaire was first developed at Purdue University in 1972.
 The position analysis questionnaire involves a series of detailed questions to produce many analysis reports as per the requirement.

-Checklists are also used as methods for job analysis, specifically with areas like the Air Force.
+Checklists are also used as methods for job analysis, specifically in areas like the Air Force.
 In the checklist method of job analysis, the HR professional checks the tasks he or she performs from a list of task statements that describe the job.
 The checklist methods for job analysis are usually used for the development of job descriptions.

 - Functional Job Analysis Method

 Functional job analysis (FJA) is a method for job analysis that was developed by the Employment and Training Administration of the United States Department of Labor.
 FJA focuses on the standardization of occupational information specific to the performance of the work.
 FJA is a quantitative approach to job analysis that utilizes a compiled inventory of various functions of the job.

-Hay methods are used by the organizations to map out the job roles in the context of the organizational structure.
+Hay methods are used by organizations to map out the job roles in the context of the organizational structure.
 Long and short types of job profiles can be created through this technique of job analysis.
-A short profile refers to the nature of the job and a long profile provides a view on aspects of the role and a score.
+A short profile refers to the nature of the job and a long profile provides a view of aspects of the role and a score.
 Typically, the Hay system of job evaluations is carried out in a series of steps within the organization.
 In order to get transparent results, the organization should conduct this analysis by an expert.